awsdocs/amazon-sagemaker-developer-guide/doc_source/setting-up-canvas-sso.md

 + You can ignore the step about creating projects\.
 + You don't need to provide access to additional Amazon S3 buckets\.
 Your users can use the default bucket that we provide when we create a role\.
 + To give your users the ability to share their notebooks with data scientists, turn on **Notebook Sharing Configuration**\.
 + Use Amazon SageMaker Studio version 3\.19\.0 or later\.
-For information about updating Amazon SageMaker Studio, see [Update SageMaker Studio](studio-tasks-update-studio.md)\.
+For information about updating Amazon SageMaker Studio, see [Shut down and Update SageMaker Studio](studio-tasks-update-studio.md)\.

 Use the following procedure to set up Okta\.
 For all of the following procedures, you specify the same IAM role for `IAM-role` \.